No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ...

 ```
-Also, these Razor language HTML ActionLink helpers were added.
+Also, these Razor language HTML ActionLink helpers were added in place of the more usual "href=" html attributes.

 ```html
 ...